-Of the above list, services that are 'Bilingual - Welsh and English' or 'English with some Welsh' are only applicable to between one and five companies of the 22 respondents.
+Of the above list, services that are 'Bilingual - Welsh and English' or 'English with some Welsh' are only applicable to between one and seven companies of the 25 respondents.

-Of those companies offering Welsh language services, it should be noted that they did not provide Welsh language services for business customers.
+Of those companies offering Welsh language services, it should be noted that there is usually greater availability of Welsh language services for domestic customers than for business customers or other purposes.

 The list of services identified above was cross-referenced with the service delivery standards specified in the draft regulations for Water and Sewerage Undertakers.
-Nearly all of the proposed standards are applicable to the licensed gas suppliers as well as some additional services.
-See Conclusion 1 for a list of these services.
+Nearly all of the proposed standards are applicable to the licensed electricity suppliers as well as some additional services.
+See Conclusion 2 for a list of these services.

-The Welsh Language Commissioner concludes that Welsh Ministers should ensure that regulations provide for service delivery standards in relation to the activities below to be specifically applicable to licensed gas suppliers.
+The Welsh Language Commissioner concludes that Welsh Ministers should ensure that regulations provide for service delivery standards in relation to the activities below to be specifically applicable to licensed electricity suppliers.
 The following list is based on the service delivery standards in the draft Welsh language standards (Water and Sewerage Undertakers) regulations

-- 1. Standards relating to correspondence sent by a body - (1) When a body replies to correspondence - (2) When a body initiates correspondence - o (3) General standards relating to correspondence - 2.
-Standards relating to telephone calls made by a body - (1) Telephone calls made to a body's main contact number and to any helplines or call centres - (2) A body dealing with telephone calls using an automated system - 3.
-Standards relating to a body holding meetings that are not open to the general public - o (1) Meetings between a body and one other invited person - (2) Meetings between a body and more than one invited person - 4.
+- 1. Standards relating to correspondence sent by a body - (1) When a body replies to correspondence - (2) When a body initiates correspondence - (3) General standards relating to correspondence - 2.
+Standards relating to telephone calls made by a body - (1) Telephone calls made to a body's main contact number and to any helplines or call centres - (2) A body dealing with telephone calls using an automated system - Standards relating to a body holding meetings that are not open to the general public - (1) Meetings between a body and one other invited person - (2) Meetings between a body and more than one invited person - 4.
 Standards relating to meetings arranged by a body that are open to the public - 5.
 Standards relating to public events organised or funded by a body - 6.
-Standard relating to a body's publicity and advertising - 7.
-Standards relating to a body displaying material in public
+Standards relating to a body's publicity and advertising - 7.
+Standards relating to a body displaying material in public - 8.
+Standards relating to a body producing documents - o 9.
+Standards relating to a body producing and publishing forms - o 10.
+Standards relating to a body's websites and on-line services - (1) Websites published by a body

-- 8. Standards relating to a body producing documents - 9.
-Standards relating to a body producing and publishing forms - 10.
-Standards relating to a body's websites and on-line services - (1) Websites published by a body - (2) Apps published by a body - (3) Online chat facility - 11.
+- (2) Apps published by a body - o (3) Online chat facility - 11.
 Standards relating to a body's use of social media - 13.
 Standards relating to signs displayed by a body - 14.
 Standards relating to a body receiving visitors at its buildings - 15.
 Standards relating to notices made by a body - 16.
 Standards relating to a body awarding grants - 17.
 Standards for raising awareness about Welsh language services provided by a body - 18.
 Standard relating to a body's corporate identity - 19.
 Standards relating to courses offered by a body